MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ## DESCRIPTION
 Each new rule must contain one condition filter or test, and one associated action.

-To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
+To use this cmdlet in Security & Compliance PowerShell, you must have the appropriate permissions.
 For more information, see [Permissions in the Microsoft Purview compliance portal](https://learn.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

 ## EXAMPLES